How often should I clean and inspect my tack?

 Inspection frequency should increase with:

-• Frequent riding
+• Increased frequency of riding

 • Exposure to moisture